 For learning the course concepts, students are welcome to study together or to receive help from anyone else.
 You may discuss with others the project requirements, the features of the programming languages used, what was discussed in class and in the class web forum, and general syntax errors.
 Examples of questions that would be allowed are "Does a Java class definition end in a semicolon?" or "What does a 'class not found' error indicate?", because they convey no information about the contents of a project.

-When it comes to actually writing a project assignment, other than help from the instructional staff a project must solely and entirely be your own work.
+When it comes to actually writing a project assignment, other than help from the instructional staff a project must be solely and entirely your own work.
 Working with another student or individual, or using anyone else's work in any way except as noted in this paragraph, is a violation of the Academic Integrity Policy.
-You may not discuss design of any part of a project with anyone except the instructor or teaching assistants.
+You may not discuss the design of any part of a project with anyone except the instructor or teaching assistants.
 Examples of questions you may not ask others might be "How did you implement this part of the project?" or "Please look at my code and help me find my stupid syntax error!".
 You may not use any disallowed source of information in creating either their project design or code.
 When writing projects you are free to use ideas or short fragments of code from published textbooks or publicly available information, but the specific source must be cited in a comment in the relevant section of the program.
+You may not use a generative AI system (e.g., Copilot, ChatGPT, or others) in completing your assignments.

 Violations of the Code of Academic Integrity may include, but are not limited to:

 If you have any question about a particular situation or source then consult with the instructor in advance.
-Should you have difficulty with a programming assignment you should see the instructional staff in office hours, and not solicit help from anyone else in violation of these rules.
+Should you have difficulty with a programming assignment you should see the instructional staff in office hours.
+Do not solicit help from anyone else in violation of these rules.

 Although every effort has been made to be complete and accurate, unforeseen circumstances arising during the semester could require the adjustment of any material given here.
 Consequently, given due notice to students, the instructor reserves the right to change any information on this syllabus or in other course materials.